zesterer/openmw-shaders/README.md

 Play Morrowind with PBR shaders like it's 2022, not 2002.

-## Features

-- **Efficient**: in my (very unscientific) tests, only a ~12% framerate hit compared to vanilla OpenMW shaders
-- **PBR (Physically-Based Rendering) lighting**: surfaces reflect light consistently and realistically
-- **Improved sun light colours**: dawn and dusk are red, midday is yellow, night is blue
-- **Better ambient illumination**: ambient light is omnidirectional scattered light from the sky, not direct sunlight
-- **Brighter point lights**: lights in the scene emit more light, illuminating the world in a more immersive manner
-- **Underwater light attenuation**: objects under the water shift towards blue with depth, adding realism
-- **Leaves sway in the wind**: unfortunately, Morrowind has no realiable way to mark leaves so detection is imperfect
-- **Sub-surface scattering**: thin objects like grass and leaves allow bright direct light to scatter through them
-- **Procedural detail for distant land**: terrain in the distance maintains sharp details
-- **Wave shader**: Dynamic waves, froth, and backwash on beaches
-- **Easy to configure**: if you prefer realism over bright colours, you can [tweak the shaders](#configuration) accordingly!

 ## Screenshots

 ![Early morning in the grasslands east of Vivec](https://i.imgur.com/09AvjA6.png)